Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 - How to add and configure Controllers to handle parameters passed through the URL and querystring

-- How to add a MasterPage to setup a template for common HTML content, a StyleSheet to enhance the look and feel and a View template to display HTML content
+- How to add a layout master page to setup a template for common HTML content, a StyleSheet to enhance the look and feel and a View template to display HTML content

 - How to use the ViewModel pattern for passing properties to the View template for them to display dynamic information